Officers of the Faculty

 Program Outline

 Participants will complete the program in a period of 12 months on a full-time basis.
 The program can also be completed on a part-time basis over a period of 24 months.
-The program starts with a 2-week boot camp and orientation (prerequisite) in August and continues for 12 months starting in September. in order to fulfill the MSBA program requirements , a student must complete the following on a full time or part time basis as tabulated below
+The program starts with a 2-week boot camp and orientation (prerequisite) in August and continues for 12 months starting in September.
+In order to fulfill the MSBA program requirements, a student must complete the following on a full time or part time basis as tabulated below.

 Course Type